danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

   - "The Code-Adjacent Power of AI"
 ---

 Hello Visitor is a small Rails app I run to power cookie-free page analytics, and search on this blog.
 It's been chugging along for about five years.
-Like most solo side projects, it grew over time, learned-on-the-job, and quietly accumulated tech debt I've never had time to dig into.
-Then I came across the [Thoughtbot Rails Audit skill](https://github.com/thoughtbot/rails-audit-thoughtbot), a Claude Skill that walks a Rails codebase and produces a structured audit report against Thoughtbot's house style.
+Like many solo side projects, it grew over time, and quietly accumulated tech debt I've never had time to dig into.
+Then I came across the [Thoughtbot Rails Audit skill](https://github.com/thoughtbot/rails-audit-thoughtbot), a Claude Skill that walks a Rails codebase and produces a structured audit report against Thoughtbot's best practices.

-This post will show you...
+This post walks through a few of the findings the audit caught, and a workflow I developed to turn the markdown report into prioritized GitHub issues so improvements can be tackled one at a time.

 ## What the skill does

-If you haven't used Claude Skills before, I wrote about them in [Building an AI Blog Editor with Claude Skills](https://danielabar.github.io/blog/building-an-ai-blog-editor-with-claude-skills/); short version, a skill is a packaged set of instructions Claude can follow on demand via a slash command.
+A [Claude Skill](https://claude.com/skills) is a packaged set of instructions Claude can follow on demand via a slash command.

-The Rails Audit skill walks your codebase, runs [SimpleCov](https://github.com/simplecov-ruby/simplecov) for test coverage and [RubyCritic](https://github.com/whitesmith/rubycritic) for code quality, checks for Brakeman-style security smells, and writes a single markdown report grouped by category and severity.
+The Rails Audit skill walks your codebase against Thoughtbot's Ruby Science and Testing Rails guidance, covering testing practices, security, code design (skinny controllers, POROs, ActiveModel), Rails conventions, database and migration hygiene, external service handling, performance antipatterns, and Ruby style.
+It can optionally run [SimpleCov](https://github.com/simplecov-ruby/simplecov) for test coverage and [RubyCritic](https://github.com/whitesmith/rubycritic) for code quality metrics if you opt in when prompted.
+The output is a single markdown report grouped by category and severity.

 Installation is one command from the skill's [README](https://github.com/thoughtbot/rails-audit-thoughtbot):